-Even when people do use ethics, that time is often inefficiently spent.
+Even when people do use ethics, we often spend it on problems that just aren’t that important.
 I mourn the hours I’ve spent on which plastics are recyclable.
 (It turns out: none!)
 It’s easy to get sucked into an argument about how some corporation named a product.
-We often spend our limited ethical reasoning budget on problems that just aren’t that important.

-And of course, people often just don’t care about ethics.
+And of course, lots of people are jerks and just don’t care about ethics.
 Most of the time, ethics don’t much influence behavior.

 If you have to choose between living in

-- a society with a mediocre theory of ethics but well-crafted incentives, and
+- a society with a mediocre theory of ethics but well-crafted incentives, or

 - a society with an enlightened theory of ethics but poor incentives,